 This past weekend the boys were at Charlotte Motor Speedway.
 The Camping World Truck Series had all of the action that the Nascar All-Star Race seemed to lack on Saturday night.
 From spinouts to post race chest poking, there was certainly some action to be had during the N.C.
 Education Lottery 200.

 Kyle Busch lead all of seven laps on Friday night clinching the win after spinning out at one point during the race.
 He had passed Clint Bowyer with seven laps to go.
-Clint Bowyer got back in the throttle to make a hard charge towards the bumper of Kyle Busch’s NOS sponsored Toyota, but slower traffic broke the line he was running on, which ruined his only chance to pass Busch.While in victory lane Kyle Busch stated that Clint Bowyer had the truck to beat. » Continue reading more of this post…
+Clint Bowyer got back in the throttle to make a hard charge towards the bumper of Kyle Busch’s NOS sponsored Toyota, but slower traffic broke the line he was running on, which ruined his only chance to pass Busch.While in victory lane Kyle Busch stated that Clint Bowyer had the truck to beat.
+Continue reading A Weekend In Charlotte….
+Nascar Style

 Get your recliner ready because Nascar’s All-Star Race at Charlotte Motor Speedway is this weekend!